uchicago-cs/mpcs52030/website/switch.rst

 If a thread has used up its timeslice, ``thread_tick`` will call the function ``intr_yield_on_return``.
 However, *this doesn't yield to the next thread at that point*.
-Instead, it modifies a flag to let the interrupt handler that, before returning from the interrupt, it should perform a context switch to a different thread (so that, when we return from the interrupt, we do so with the context, i.e., stack and program counter, of a different thread).
+Instead, it modifies a flag to let the interrupt handler know that, before returning from the interrupt, it should perform a context switch to a different thread (so that, when we return from the interrupt, we do so with the context, i.e., stack and program counter, of a different thread).